infinum/ios-handbook/Networking/Apiary and API call mocking.md

 [ 7 ] = Navigation between multiple APIs

-Now all you have to do is add bunch of endpoints along with their responses and voila, you have your API mock :)
+Now all you have to do is add a bunch of endpoints along with their responses and voila, you have your API mock :)

 ## Connecting you app with apiary

-First of all there are multiple ways to connect apiary with your app, you can mock whole app or only a few screens.
-In example below will be shown how to mock whole app.
+First of all there are multiple ways to connect apiary with your app, you can use mocking for the whole app or only a few screens.
+In the example below will be shown how to set up a mock for the whole app.

 Step 1:

-* If you don't already have add some enum that will represent your `base` urls and add your **mock** url
+* If you don't already have add some enum that will represent your `base` URLs and add your **mock** URL

 ```swift
 enum Base: String {